 Ingredients for Blue Meringue cookies

-Meringue cookies may appear intricate, but they're actually quite simple to make.
-With just a handful of simple ingredients and a little bit of patience, you can create these sweet morsels that are sure to impress.
+Meringue cookies might look fancy, but they're actually super easy to whip up!
+With just a few simple ingredients and a bit of patience, you’ll have these delightful little treats ready to impress.

-- Large Egg Whites: Start with fresh, large egg whites at room temperature for the best results.
-Be cautious not to let any yolk sneak in, as this can hinder the formation of stiff peaks.
+- Large Egg Whites: Use fresh, large egg whites at room temperature for the best results.
+Make sure no yolk gets in, as it can prevent those lovely stiff peaks from forming.

-- Caster Sugar: Caster sugar, also known as superfine sugar, is ideal for meringues as it dissolves faster, but granulated sugar works perfectly too.
+- Caster Sugar: Also known as superfine sugar, it dissolves quickly and works perfectly in meringues.
+Regular granulated sugar will do the trick, too.

-- Pinch of Salt: A pinch of salt enhances the sweetness and balances the flavor.
+- Pinch of Salt: Just a pinch will enhance the sweetness and balance out the flavors.

-- Food Coloring: For our blue meringue cookies, add a few drops of blue food coloring to achieve that lovely hue.
+- Food Coloring: Add a few drops of blue food coloring to give your cookies that vibrant hue.

-Grab your cookie sheets, your parchment paper and get ready for something special.
-See recipe card for quantities.
+Get your cookie sheets and parchment paper ready, and get excited for a fun baking session!
+Check the recipe card for exact quantities.

 Here’s how they come together.
 Although I went for many small cookies for this recipe but, of course, if you want the jumbo ones, go for it!
 Follow the steps in this recipe to make your own perfect meringues.